 New Zealand's politics most recently made headlines after the deadly recorded shooting at the Mosque in Christchurch.
 Prime Minister Jacinda Ardern condemned the act and did something no US politician dared: banned semi-automatic rifles.

 Ardern has been described as an "Anti-Trump", a progressive politician who is a young liberal woman pushing for diversity and peace.
 She has been the PM since 2017 and is gaining international acclaim.
 She should stay put and political gambling odds should have her as a favourite if any open.

 Brazil has their own Donald Trump situation happening.
 Jair Bolsonaro was elected the nation's 38th President following a heated campaign.
 The longtime Federal Deputy of Rio de Janeiro leads the Social Liberal Party, a far-right conservative faction.

 Like Trump, Bolsonaro's main supporters tend to be white men.
 He holds views that border on xenophobic, homophobic, sexist, and populist.
-He is pro-gun anti-abortion and continues to divide an already fractured nation.
+He is pro-gun, plus anti-abortion, and continues to divide an already fractured nation.

-Reading political odds shouldn't be too different than betting odds in general.
+Reading political odds isn't any different than betting odds in general.
 The odds manifest as three formats:

 Moneyline: -145, +125

 Decimal: 1.55, 2.45